Choosing the best Node.js Docker image

 Your options for a Node.js Docker image

 There are actually quite a few options you could go for when building your Node.js image.
-They range from the official Node.js Docker image that is maintained by the core Node.js team, to the specific Node.js image tags that you could choose from within that particular Docker base image, and even other options such as building your Node.js application on top of Google’s distroless project, or a bare bones scratch image provided by the Docker team.
+They range from the official Node.js Docker image that is maintained by the core Node.js team, to the specific Node.js image tags that you could choose from within that particular Docker base image, and even other options such as building your Node.js application on top of a distroless image from Google or Chainguard, or a bare-bones scratch image provided by the Docker team.

 Out of all of these options, which Node.js Docker image is ideal for you?

-Let’s take a look at them one by one to learn more about the benefits and potential risks.
+Let’s look at them individually to learn more about the benefits and potential risks.

 The default node image

 Let's start off with the maintained node image.
-It is officially maintained by the Node.js Docker team and contains several Docker base image tags, which map to different underlying distributions (Debian, Ubuntu, or Alpine) as well as to different versions of the Node.js runtime itself.
+It is officially maintained by the Node.js Docker team and contains several Docker base image tags, which map to different underlying distributions (Debian, Ubuntu, or Alpine) and different versions of the Node.js runtime itself.
 There are also specific version tags to target CPU architectures such as amd64 or arm64x8 (the new Apple M1).

-The most common node image tags for the Debian distribution, such as bullseye or buster, are themselves based off of buildpack-deps, which are maintained by another team.
+The most common node image tags for the Debian distribution, such as bullseye or bookworm, are themselves based on buildpack-deps, which are maintained by another team.

 FROM node

-• The Node.js 18.2.0 runtime version is vulnerable to 7 security issues such as DNS Rebinding, HTTP Request Smuggling, and Configuration Hijacking.
+• Older Node.js images, such as Node.js 20.5.1, were found vulnerable to different security issues such as DNS Rebinding, HTTP Request Smuggling, and Configuration Hijacking.

 Do you really need wget, git, or curl to be available in the Node.js image for your application?
-Overall, it’s not a pretty picture — having hundreds of dependencies and tooling in the Node.js Docker image, with hundreds of vulnerabilities counted towards them, the Node.js runtime featuring 7 different security vulnerabilities leaves a lot of room for potential attacks.
+Overall, it’s not a pretty picture — having hundreds of dependencies and tooling in the Node.js Docker image, with hundreds of vulnerabilities counted towards them, leaves a lot of room for potential attacks.

-If you browse the available tags on Node.js Docker Hub repository, you’ll find two options for alternative Node.js image tags — node:buster and node:bullseye.
+If you browse the available tags on Node.js Docker Hub repository, you’ll find several options for alternative Node.js image tags, including node:buster, node:bullseye, and node:bookworm.

-Both of these Docker image tags are based on Debian distribution versions.
-The buster image tag maps to Debian 10, which enters its End of Life date in August 2022 through 2024 — so it's not a great choice.
-The bullseye image tag maps to Debian 11, is referred to as Debian’s current stable release, and has an estimated end of life date of June 2026.
+All three of these Docker image tags are based on Debian distribution versions.
+The buster image tag maps to Debian 10, which has entered its End of Life date in August 2022 through 2024 — so it's not a great choice.
+The bullseye image tag maps to Debian 11, is referred to as Debian’s current "old stable" release and has an estimated end-of-life date of June 2026.
+Finally, bookworm is the current “stable” release, and, as of this writing, its end of life is yet to be determined — although, based on historical cadence, it’s probably safe to assume it will be sometime in 2028.

-Author's note: Because of this, you’re highly encouraged to move all new and existing Node.js Docker images from node:buster image tags to node:bullseye or other suitable alternatives.
+Author's note: Because of this, you’re highly encouraged to move all new and existing Node.js Docker images from node:buster image tags to node:bullseye, node:bookworm, or other suitable alternatives.

 Let’s build a new Node.js Docker image based on: